dubdia/mavs-rc/README.md

 ## 🛡️ Security

-First of all, this is a electron react application, that in total has about 620 packages from other people and companies.
+As this is an electron application, a lot of dependencies from other people and companies are involved.
 So, a 100% security may not be possible.

-But as this application handles very sensitive data like ssh credentials, i take security **very serious** and took some measurments harden the app:
+But as this application handles very sensitive data like ssh credentials, i take security **very serious** and made effort to harden the application:

 - All security features of electron are activated: _nodeIntegration: false, contextIsolation: true, webSecurity: true, allowRunningInsecureContent: false, sandbox: true_
 - The native fetch and XMLHttpRequest functionality is disabled in the renderer